xebia-functional/fetch/tut/README.md

 import fetch.syntax._
 ```

-Note that in real-life scenarios you'll want to run a fetch to a concurrency monad, synchronous execution of a fetch
+Note that in real-life scenarios you'll want to run a fetch to a concurrency monad such as `Future` or `Task`, synchronous execution of a fetch
 is only supported in Scala and not Scala.js and is meant for experimentation purposes.

 Let's run it and wait for the fetch to complete: